 The Internal Revenue Service (IRS) does not allow tax-deductible gifts to be made to individuals.
 Therefore, COTA works with community volunteers and ensures that 100% of the funds raised by a COTA community campaign in honor of a child or young adult will be used for transplant-related expenses.
 Once a family chooses to work with COTA, that family is eligible to submit allocation requests to COTA throughout the patient’s lifetime.

-In April 2016, COTA received Charity Navigator’s 4-star rating for the sixth year in a row.
+In July 2017, COTA received Charity Navigator’s 4-star rating for the seventh year in a row.
 The 4-star rating (Charity Navigator’s highest) is given to not-for-profit organizations that practice exceptional fiscal responsibility and governance in fulfilling their mission.
-According to Charity Navigator CEO Michael Thatcher, “Only 5% of charities we rate have received at least five consecutive 4-star evaluations indicating that the Children’s Organ Transplant Association outperforms most other charities in America.
-This ‘exceptional’ designation from Charity Navigator differentiates COTA from its peers, and demonstrates to the public that COTA is worthy of their trust.”
+According to Charity Navigator CEO Michael Thatcher, “Only 3% of charities we evaluate have received at least seven consecutive 4-star evaluations, indicating that COTA outperforms most other charities in America.
+This ‘exceptional’ designation from Charity Navigator sets COTA apart from its peers and demonstrates to the public its trustworthiness”

 “In our family's case, the prospect of a transplant was a worst case scenario.
 Isabella ingested something that caused her kidneys to quit working, and when we heard that a transplant was our next step … we had already lost hope in so many ways.
 Once we were introduced to COTA, we learned of their many successful transplant stories and this helped to renew our hope that Isabella was going to make it.
 It also gave us hope to know that the COTA fund will be with her throughout her lifetime.”

 ~ Les and Cindy Crutcher, Parents of Isabella